Key Go-Live Date and System Transition (Updated)

 1. What is eComply and why are we making this change?

-eComply is a web-based labor compliance system designed to simplify your reporting and management of prevailing wage and supplier diversity requirements.
+eComply is a web-based labor compliance system designed to simplify reporting and management of prevailing wage and supplier diversity requirements.
 This move ensures a consistent, streamlined experience for contractors working with both Multnomah County and the City of Portland.

 2. When will eComply officially go live for my submissions?